Skip to content

 • Relaxation techniques before falling asleep (yoga, meditation)

-• Diary: Before you go to bed, you can write down your thoughts on paper so that you worry less at night
+• Diary: Before going to bed, you can write down your thoughts on paper so that you don't worry as much at night

 • No alcohol before bed

-• For caffeine-sensitive people.
-If possible, drink your last cup of coffee before 3 p.m.
+• For people sensitive to caffeine.
+Drink the last cup of coffee before 3 pm if possible

 Did you know?
-Andrew Huberman, a neuroscientist from Stanford, did it with his Podcast Huberman Lab made it to the top of the podcast charts .
-One of the first topics he explored in his university-level episodes was sleep.
-Over the course of several hours, he describes how the morning light activates the suprachiasmatic nucleus via our photoreceptors and thus wakes us up.
-But also how caffeine keeps us awake and why it is advisable to drink your last cup of coffee between 2 and 3 p.m.
+Andrew Huberman, a neuroscientist from Stanford, has developed his podcast Huberman Lab to the top of the podcast charts One of the first topics he has dealt with in his university-level episodes is the Sleep.
+He describes over several hours how the morning light activates the nucleus suprachiasmaticus via our photoreceptors and thus wakes us up.
+But also how caffeine keeps us awake and why it is advisable to drink your last cup Coffee between 2 and 3 pm

 Cortisol – our stress hormone

-For a short period of time, cortisol makes us more efficient, more alert and more alert.
-If the cortisol levels are elevated for a longer period of time, this has negative consequences for our body and can be one of the Be reasons why we don't sleep well.
+For a short time, cortisol makes us more efficient, alert and attentive.
+But if the cortisol levels are sufficient for increased for a longer period of time, this has negative consequences for our body and can be one of the reasons why we do not sleep well.

-Have you perhaps ever noticed that the first time you spend the night in a new environment, e.g.b a hotel, you don't sleep as deeply?
+Have you ever noticed that you don't sleep as deeply the first time you spend the night in a new environment, such as a hotel?
 This is due to an ancient instinct.
-The unfamiliar environment makes us more alert, which comes at the expense of sleep.
-What used to be useful for detecting enemies in time is now more of a hindrance.
+The new environment makes us more alert, which comes at the expense of sleep.
+What used to be useful for spotting enemies in time is now more of a hindrance.

-Our everyday lives are often stressful enough and no matter how good our intentions are - we often don't make it to yoga or meditation.
+Our everyday lives are often stressful enough and no matter how good our intentions are, we often don't manage to do yoga or meditation.
 Are there other methods to lower cortisol levels?

 Sleep is an extremely important part of a healthy daily routine.
-In addition to classics such as magnesium, apigenin is also promising for improving sleep quality.
+In addition to classics such as magnesium, apigenin also shows promise for improving sleep quality.

-The ashwagandha contained in QNIGHT was able to reduce cortisol levels in studies and in this meta-analysis studied how the plant affects our sleep.
-Especially in people with insomnia, Ashwagandha significantly improved the quality of sleep, when the participants regularly consumed the sleep berry.
-Particularly interesting is the root of the ashwagandha plant, as it has a significantly higher content than the berry itself.
+The Ashwagandha contained in QNIGHT was able to reduce cortisol levels in studies and in this meta-analysis It was investigated how the plant affects our sleep.
+Especially in In people with insomnia, Ashwagandha significantly improved sleep quality, when the participants regularly consumed the Indian berry.
+Particularly interesting is the root of the Ashwagandha plant, as it has a significantly higher content than the berry itself.

-The molecular effect appears to be caused on the one hand by a reduction in cortisol levels , but the GABA-like effect of ashwagandha also plays a role.
+The molecular effect seems to be mediated by a reduction of cortisol levels but the GABA-like effect of Ashwagandha also plays a role.

 What is GABA?

-GABA (gamma-aminobutyric acid) is a central, inhibitory messenger substance in the brain that contributes significantly to the regulation of the excitation states of nerve cells.
-Its main function is to dampen the activity of our nerve cells, resulting in a calming effect on the brain.
-Adequate GABA levels are essential for processes such as relaxation, sleep quality and stress management.
+GABA (gamma-aminobutyric acid) is a central, inhibitory messenger substance in the brain that plays a key role in regulating the excitation states of nerve cells.
+Its main function is to dampen the activity of our nerve cells, which has a calming effect on the brain.
+An adequate GABA level is essential for processes such as relaxation, sleep quality and stress management.

-Ashwagandha contains ingredients that can affect the GABA system.
-This includes parts of the nervous system that use GABA as a neurotransmitter.
-Research suggests that Ashwagandha may potentially enhance the effects of GABA in the brain, similar to the effects of GABA itself or other substances that bind to GABA receptors.
+Ashwagandha contains ingredients that can affect the GABA system, which includes parts of the nervous system that use GABA as a neurotransmitter.
+Research suggests that Ashwagandha may enhance the effects of GABA in the brain, similar to the effect of GABA itself or other substances that bind to GABA receptors.

-Thus, ashwagandha could potentially help calm the nervous system and promote states of relaxation by indirectly increasing GABA effects.
+Ashwagandha could therefore potentially help calm the nervous system and promote states of relaxation by indirectly increasing GABA effects.

 QNIGHT and GABA